pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 * consolidate ranges that are separated only by whitespace
 * include newline characters when they appear between disjoint content ranges so that the injection’s parser doesn’t think those ranges are part of the same line

-For more information on these features, read the API documentation for `addInjectionPoint`.
+For more information on these features, read the API documentation for {GrammarRegistry::addInjectionPoint}.

-## Code Folding
+## Code folding

-[Code folding](/sections/using-pulsar/#folding) can only happen if the grammar helps Pulsar to understand which ranges of the buffer represent logical sections that can be collapsed.
-A tree-sitter grammar does this via `folds.scm` — a query file whose only purpose is to mark “foldable” sections of the buffer.
+[Code folding](/core-packages-and-features/folding/) can only happen if the grammar helps Pulsar to understand which ranges of the buffer represent logical sections that can be collapsed.
+A Tree-sitter grammar does this via `folds.scm` — a query file whose only purpose is to mark “foldable” sections of the buffer.

 ### Simple folds